sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

         'relativeUnit': 'day'
     },
     'config': {
-        'mode': 'relative',
-        'selectableRelativeUnits': ['minute', 'hour', 'day', 'week', 'month', 'year'], 'enableTimeTypeSelection': True,
-        'showQuarterShortcuts': True
+        ...
     }
 }
 ```
 Here is a breakdown of the keys:

 #### value
 The value of the dateRange.
 For relative config we have two keys, relativeAmount and relativeUnit.
+This very similiar to [Data Viz time Selection](/docs/commonly_used_data_types/data_viz_query.md#time_selection).

 ##### relativeAmount
 The amount of the relative range.